DesNewmanZA/Python_bootcamp/Python_notes.md

     else:
         do action 3

-Note the indentation used here!
+Note the indentation used here (4 spaces or one tab - spaces are preferred)!
 The computer will test condition 1 first, and if it is false, it moves onto the next condition to test until all options are spent.
 We can nest multiple if/else statements within each other, being mindful of indentation.

 We can use </>/<=/>= operators to compare numeric variables.
 We can also test for equality using == or non-equality using != within our conditions.